tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 As you can imagine, I later discovered gaps in the documentation that I needed to address.
 It turns out when you actually send recommendations to Fire TV, Fire TV uses only *some* of the recommendations information that you submit.
 But in my initial docs, I didn't indicate which fields actually get used.
 This left developers wondering if they integrated the recommendations correctly.
 Unsurprisingly, in our forums, a third-party developer soon asked what he was doing wrong because a field he was passing seemed to have no effect on the display.

 Putting together an app from scratch that leverages all the recommendation API calls requires more effort, for sure.
 But to write better documentation, it's the step I needed to take to ferret out all the potential issues users would face.
+If creating the sample app is beyond your skill level, ask the engineers for a demo app or to schedule a meeting where they will demonstrate the feature in a live way.

 Overall, make sure to test the code you're documenting in as real of a situation as you can.
 You'll be surprised what you discover.
 Reporting back the issues to your team will make your product stronger and increase your value to the team.